 The clinical supervising faculty maintains the ultimate responsibility for the student's clinical experience in a specific course.
-Responsibilities for faculty who provide either direct or indirect supervision of students in the clinical setting will vary by course.
-The course syllabus details specific requirements and evaluation criteria for successful student performance.
-In addition, courses may have specific guidelines describing clinical faculty responsibilities for a particular course and faculty is expected to comply with those guidelines.
+Faculty responsibilities that provide direct or indirect supervision of students in the clinical setting will vary by course.
+The course syllabus details requirements and evaluation criteria for successful student performance.
+In addition, courses may have specific guidelines describing clinical faculty responsibilities for a particular course, and faculty members are expected to comply with those guidelines.